cr1tic4l/ccOS/README.md

 <br />
 # Install
  Any other device other than replit:<br />
- To install, make sure there is a file in your home and/or profile folder called "ccOSinst", you are able to delete this later.<br />
- Once the zip file is installed, unzip it in this new folder, run main.py in the folder.
-Say yes to the question then the installer will do the rest.<br />
- If you want you are able to delete the ccOSinst folder now.<br /><br />
- Replit:<br />
+ unzip the source code into a folder named ccOS into your profile directory Replit:<br />
- fork my repl called ccOS-forkthis on account @shdwcr1ticalalt and u will skip the installer and just have the OS installed.
+ fork my repl called ccOS-forkthis on account @shdwcr1ticalalt
 <br />
 <br />
 # Download ISO